-Mastercard is working with partners including NEC, Payface, Aurus, PaybyFace, PopID and Fujitsu Limited to ensure the launch and scale of these types of new checkout capability around the globe, adhering to an overarching framework of minimum standards, specifications and guidelines that address security, biometric performance level, and data protection in the context of in-store biometric payments.
+Mastercard is working with partners including Payface, Aurus, PaybyFace, PopID and Fujitsu to ensure the launch and scale of these types of new checkout capability around the globe, leveraging Mastercard’s network of over 90M locations, adhere to an overarching framework of minimum standards, specifications and guidelines that address security, biometric performance level, and data protection in the context of in-store biometric payments.

 The first pilot will be launched this week in Brazil with Payface and St Marche.
-The pilot will see Payface’s technology implemented across five St Marche supermarkets in São Paulo.
+The pilot will see Payface’s technology implemented across five St Marche supermarkets in Sao Paolo.
 Consumers visiting these supermarkets are able to enroll their face and payment information through the Payface app, and once registered, they can simply smile to pay at the checkout without a card or mobile device.
-Future pilots are being planned for roll-out in the Middle East and Asia.
+Future pilots are being planned for roll out in the Middle East and Asia.